hyoshioka0128/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 ## Clearing the Teams Rooms on Windows Cache

 To clear cache using the Pro Management Portal, go to **Rooms** and select the display name of the device you want to clear the cache on.
 In the actions panel, select "Restart device-Clear cache", select "Run", check the "Delete Teams cache?" box, and select "Run".
-Your Teams Room clears its cache and reboot.
+Your Teams Rooms clears its cache and reboot.

 You can also perform this task directly on the device with these steps: